Malik wants apologies for the beheading of his father

 About half a year ago Jeffry Pondaag (63), founder and chairman of the Committee of Dutch Debts of Honour, received an email from Enrekang, South Sulawesi, Indonesia: if he could help the son of Andi Abubakar Lambogo with starting a lawsuit against the Dutch state.
 His father was a captain of the Indonesian Army (TNI) in 1947 and died in a horrible way.
 The family contributes numerous of sources, Indonesian military records, newspaper articles, memoirs of a brigadier general and there are also witnesses.

 What happened?
-Several Indonesian forces in South Sulawesi (formerly Celebes) meet in early 1947 to improve cooperation in the struggle against the Dutch military occupation.
+Several Indonesian forces in South Sulawesi (formerly Celebes) met early 1947 to improve their cooperation in the struggle against the Dutch military occupation.
 The notorious Dutch captain Raymond Westerling arrived in this area from December 1946 to February 1947 and quelled the fierce resistance with force.

-The military units regroup and want to continue their struggle through sabotage and surprise attacks, according to an Indonesian newspaper from 1987.
+The military units reorganized and planned to continue their struggle through sabotage and surprise attacks, according to an Indonesian newspaper from 1987.
 The plan had the intention to boost the moral of their own people as well, to make clear that the resistance, even after the cruel actions and numerous summary executions by Westerling, was not yet broken.

-Captain Andi Abubakar Lambogo is a regionally known and respected opposition leader, member of a prominent aristocratic Muslim family.
+In the region captain Andi Abubakar Lambogo is a known and respected resistance leader, member of a prominent aristocratic Muslim family.
 (The name Abubakar refers to the first successor of the Prophet Muhammad.)
-On March 13, 1947 the group of Abubakar, Battalion I, is ambushed by troops of the Royal Dutch East Indies Army (KNIL) in the village of Salu Wajo.
-During the heavy fighting Abubakar got wounded in his thigh, the Dutch troops take him and his men as prisoners.
-Then Abubakar was beheaded.
-The beheading, which is referred to in various Indonesian sources, but does not mention in which way exactly his life was ended.
+On March 13, 1947 the group of Abubakar, Battalion I, got ambushed by troops of the Royal Dutch East Indies Army (KNIL) in the village of Salu Wajo.
+During the heavy fighting Abubakar got wounded in his thigh, the Dutch troops captured him and his men.
+After this Abubakar was beheaded.
+The beheading is referred to in various Indonesian sources, but it remains unknown in which way his life was ended exactly.
 Did they shot him first?
 Or did they directly behead him?

 The witnesses and the descriptions in the Indonesian military sources agree on the following happenings.
-Dutch troops take the head to the market in the larger town Enrekang, seven kilometres away.
+Dutch troops took the head to the market in the larger town Enrekang, seven kilometers away.
 “The body was left behind on the road in Salu Wajo,” explains Ms. Puang Kuneng (87) who still lives in Enrekang via email to Jeffry Pondaag.
 She still remembers that day vividly; she was a girl of eighteen years old when it happened.
-Also Mr. Bachtiar (86) witnessed the head at the market of Enrekang with his own eyes.
+Also Mr. Bachtiar (86) saw the head at the market of Enrekang with his own eyes.

-At the market Dutch soldiers force the prisoners of war to, one by one, kiss the severed head of their leader that is impaled on a bayonet.
-Citizens who went to the market in Enrekang, including Kuneng and Bachtiar are spectators.
+At the market Dutch soldiers forced the prisoners of war to, one by one, kiss the severed head of their leader that is impaled on a bayonet.
+Citizens who went to the market in Enrekang, including Kuneng and Bachtiar watched this.
 After that the Dutch soldiers hung his head on a stake.
 Kuneng remembers that the head was there for two days and one night to set an example.
-The Indonesian newspaper article from 1987 concludes that the Dutch did this to the “to decrease the fighting spirit among the youth.”
+The Indonesian newspaper article from 1987 concludes that the Dutch did this “to decrease the fighting spirit among the youth.”

 Eventually the family was allowed to take the head to bury it along with the body in Enrekang where Andi Abubakar Lambogo still has an honorary grave at the cemetery.
 Ms. Puang Kuneng: “The people lost a leader, there was anger and resentment when we heard that Abubakar was beheaded, it was inhumane.”

-Both the witnesses Kuneng and Bachtiar, as the Indonesian sources point out that the Netherlands has committed a war crime here in accordance with the Geneva Convention by executing Abubakar and dishonouring his body while he was a prisoner.
+Both witnesses, Kuneng and Bachtiar, as the Indonesian sources point out that the Netherlands has committed a war crime based on the Geneva Convention by executing Abubakar and dishonouring his body while he was a prisoner.
 But because there are no witnesses of the confrontation it still remains unclear who exactly committed this horrific act.

 They speak of a barbaric act and murder.
 Bachtiar: “It was sadism.
-They attempted to sow fear.
-This event was the reason for me to join the Indonesian army later to continue the fight and defend my country. ”
+They attempted to create fear.
+This event was the reason for me to join the Indonesian army later to continue the fight and defend my country.”

-Blume was one of them, according to a research report from 1954 by two lawyers Stam and van Rij.
-Although soon Blume lost this authorization again, the Dutch authorities expanded to other officers.
+Blume was one of them, according to a research report from 1954, which was written by two lawyers Stam and van Rij.
+Although Blume soon lost this authorization again, the Dutch authorities expanded it to other officers.
 It is not clear why and when Blume was deprived of this power exactly.

-The ‘Westerling method’ was aimed to break the opposition at all costs.
-This led to many euphemistically called ‘excesses’ by which estimated thousands of people were executed.
-The aim was to alienate the locals from the Indonesian authority, which was only seen as a few insurgents.
+The ‘Westerling method’ was aimed to break the Indonesian opposition at all costs.
+This led to many euphemistically called ‘excesses’ by which thousands of people were executed.
+The aim was to alienate the local population from the Indonesian authority, which was only seen as a few insurgents.
 In addition to public executions, torture and burning of houses sometimes also beheadings were taking place to set an example.
 There is this rumour about Westerling that he kept the head of a dead warrior in a trashcan next to his desk and pulled it out to force another prisoner to cooperate.
-And historian Gert Oostindie, in his recently published book ‘Soldier in Indonesia,’ also reported beheadings as desecration of the corpse.
+Historian Gert Oostindie, in his recently published book ‘Soldier in Indonesia,’ also reported beheadings as desecration of the corpse.

 After the atrocities were known, both the Dutch army command, the (temporary) Dutch colonial authorities and the Attorney General in Batavia, decided in 1948 to start a research led by Mr. K.L.J.
 Enthoven, in which the crimes are described in detail.
 Although the report has been presented to the Dutch government of Drees, no actions were taken afterwards.